David Palmer Ph.D.

 an organized, even, and balanced manner … clear and simple”

-Suzanne M. Stauffer, Library Journal
+Review by Suzanne M. Stauffer, Library Journal

 Additional Services Available